IOlivaG/IOlivaG/README.md

 Hi, I'm Isaac.
 I'm a graduate researcher in computer science with a background in chemical engineering, working on optimization problems across operations research and quantum computing.

-My work focuses on mathematical programming models, combinatorial optimization, and hybrid quantum–classical methods.
+My work focuses on mathematical programming models, combinatorial optimization, and hybrid quantum–classical methods, with applications in energy and process systems.
+I also have experience with data-driven and machine learning models.

-Below are some of the projects I've been working on.

 ## Projects